The Dying Day by Vaseem Khan

 Uncovering a series of complex riddles written in verse, Persis - together with English forensic scientist Archie Blackfinch - is soon on the trail.
 But then they discover the first body.

 As the death toll mounts it becomes evident that someone else is also pursuing this priceless artefact and will stop at nothing to possess it . . .

 Harking back to an era of darkness, this second thriller in the Malabar House series pits Persis, once again, against her peers, a changing India, and an evil of limitless intent.

 Gripping, immersive, and full of Vaseem Khan's trademark wit, this is historical fiction at its finest.

 Delivery Costs and method

-UK mainland and Northern Ireland delivery is free using Royal Mail.
+UK mainland and Northern Ireland delivery is free using Royal Mail on orders over £20.

 For all other locations worldwide we add a delivery cost based on location, as charged by our chosen courier.

 Full shipping costs are available on the cart page by using the "calculate shipping" button before you proceed to checkout.

 ♥ You will receive a notification once your box is shipped, with your tracking information.